Tax information for scholarships

 You should make the determination regarding whether a scholarship or fellowship is taxable based upon your individual facts and accounting for all the scholarships or fellowships that you may have received.
 To the extent that you determine that a portion of all of the funds are not subject to tax, you should retain receipts, cancelled checks, and other documents that could show the total amount of your qualifying expenses.

 Please note that this letter is intended only to introduce you to the possible consequences of scholarship or fellowship amounts.
-Since individual tax liability depends on each individual’s circumstances, you should contract your personal tax advisor with any questions or concerns.
+Since individual tax liability depends on each individual’s circumstances, you should contact your personal tax advisor with any questions or concerns.

 Very Truly Yours,